skcheng003/SomeNotes/README.md

 + Maybe I should know what is a B+ tree before I learn the log structure merged tree
 + The idea of the lvalue and rvalue in c++ 11, move semantics and move constructor
 + Leetcode: three sum

+#### 2023-12-06

++ Watching csapp lecture13 about linker.
++ Learn how to implement the stack and queue using linked list or array in Java.
++ Some basic c program.